 Sweeping motion Individual ticks

 An easy way to differentiate a quartz from a mechanical movement is by looking at the second hand.
 On a quartz watch, the second hand has the tick-tick motion that moves once per second while mechanical watches have a smooth, sweeping seconds motion.

 Quartz watches Movement

 Quartz movements are very accurate and require minimal maintenance aside from battery replacements.
 They tend to be low cost since they are battery powered and have few moving parts.
 Quartz watches aren’t as desirable to most watch enthusiasts because they lack the technical craftsmanship and engineering that mechanical timepieces have.
-Quartz movements in fine Swiss watch brands, such as Patek Philippe, are designed to comply with their strict quality standards.

 How a Quartz Movement Works:

 A quartz movement utilizes a battery as its primary power source and is typically the type of movement that you will find in your standard, no frills watch.
 To create power in quartz watch movements, a battery sends an electrical current through a small quartz crystal, electrifying the crystal to create vibrations.
 These vibrations keep the movement oscillating and drive the motor to move the watch hands.

 Mechanical movements are often chosen over quartz movements for luxury watches because of the level of quality and craftsmanship of mechanical movements.
 Skillfully created by expert watchmakers, these movements contain an intricate series of tiny components working together to power the timepiece.
 Although the general design of mechanical watches hasn’t changed much in centuries, technology has allowed for more precise engineering and a greater attention-to-detail.

 How a Mechanical watches Movement Works: